yungyuc/ynote/nsd/project/project.rst

 The course requires to develop a hybrid software system of C++11 (modern C++) and Python for a numerical, scientific, or engineering problem.
-Everyone needs to *individually* write a proposal, develop the code, and present the project to the class at the end of the course.
+Everyone needs to write a proposal, develop the code, and present the project to the class at the end of the course.

 The software needs to be open-source and hosted on `github.com
 <https://github.com/>`__.
 It should be executable through command line.